steven2303/UdacityDataScience/Project-2/README.md

     - **train_classifier.py** trains and saves the classification model.
     - **classifier.pkl** is the trained model saved as a pickle file.

-### Usage
-The homepage displays visualizations related to disaster message data.
-Users can enter a message in the input form to classify its category based on the trained model.

 ### Acknowledgments
 This project is part of the Udacity Data Science Nanodegree program.